[49 KB] – print on blue paper and fill out the bottom portion.

 Background Investigation Information

 According to current USCIS policy, naturalization candidates cannot be scheduled for an interview until their background check has been completed.
-Please read over this section of the USCIS Citizenship and Naturalization policy manual – Background and Security Checks and the FBI’s Name Checks Frequently Asked Questions: How long will it take for my name check to be completed?
+Please read over this section of the USCIS Citizenship and Naturalization policy manual – and the FBI’s Name Checks

 Translating Foreign Documents